replication-pack/PatchTrack/README.md

 # PatchTrack

 ## Introduction
 `PatchTrack`: Enhancing Software Patch Decision-Making in Pull Requests Using ChatGPT.
-This tool relies on clone detection to mine cases of missed opportunity and effort duplication from a pool of patches.
+This tool relies on clone detection to determine whether patches were applied, not applied, or not suggested by ChatGPT during ChatGPT-Developer conversation.

 ## Directory Structure
 ```